polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Learning Objectives:

--Describe when graph mode code is preferred over eager mode code -Use decorators and tf.autograph to convert code into graph based code
+- Describe when graph mode code is preferred over eager mode code
+- Use decorators and tf.autograph to convert code into graph based code

 #### Week 4: Distributed training